 Read also Install Spotify on Ubuntu

-There are so many features: the possibility of listening to all the music; create playlists; find music relevant to our tastes via the radio; share music with friends; etc. Furthermore, by creating an account, our music will be synchronized between the various devices; a premium account instead will remove various limitations such as advertising - which is not intrusive in my opinion anyway - and several blocks that unfortunately greatly limit the use of the Spotify application on smartphones.
+The features are many: possibility to listen to all the music; create playlists; find music relevant to our tastes on the radio; share music with friends; etc. In addition, by creating an account, our music will be synchronized between the various devices; a premium account instead will remove various limits such as advertising - which in any case is not intrusive in my opinion - and several blocks which unfortunately greatly limit the use of the Spotify application on smartphones.

 You got it right, only on smartphones.
-On these, in fact, the music will be played randomly and it will be possible to change tracks only up to 6 times, then we will have to wait some time.
+On these in fact the music will be played randomly and it will be possible to change the track only up to 6 times, then we will have to wait some time.

 For this there is a Xposed Framework module: TabletMetrics, very simple, so much so that it is even without interface or settings.
 It will therefore be sufficient to install it, activate the module and restart the phone to start it.
 Obviously our phone will need to have ROOT permissions e Xposed Framework installed.
 After rebooting Spotify will work exactly like on a Tablet or PC, we will be able to change tracks as often as we want and without the obligation of random playback.
 The other limits will obviously remain.

 NOTE: on my device after installing the module, Spotify automatically recognized the device as a tablet.
-If this is not enough, you will need to use the form App Settings (found at the previous link) and change the resolution of Spotify!
+But if this is not enough, you will have to use the form App Settings (found at the previous link) and change the resolution of Spotify!

 Unfortunately the module is not available in the Xposed repositories but you can download it to one of the following links and it will work only on Android 4.3 or higher.